-We look forward to supporting you as you grow and become a successful graduate of Heriot-Watt University.
+We look forward to supporting you as you too grow and become a successful graduate in our own right.
 On behalf of our global OneWatt community, I'd like to take this opportunity to say: welcome to the family.

 Professor Richard A. Williams OBE Principal and Vice-Chancellor